Stagecoach Performing Arts

 Third party advertisers (such as Facebook or Google) to help us identify customers similar to our audience or to serve relevant adverts to you on third party websites.
 The information shared with these advertisers is pseudonymised to protect your personal data.

-Trafalgar Entertainment Group, a partner of Stagecoach Performing Arts.
+Trafalgar Entertainment, the parent of Stagecoach Performing Arts.
 This data will only be shared subject to you choosing to opt in for contact from them.
-The Trafalgar Group Privacy and cookie policies can be reviewed at http://trafalagarentertainment.com/privacy-and-cookies-policy
+The Trafalgar Entertainment Privacy and cookie policies can be reviewed at http://trafalagarentertainment.com/privacy-and-cookies-policy

 Despite all our precautions, no data transmission over the internet is 100% secure.
 So, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.